 WB: I have been the CEO of ISE for the past twenty years.
 I was a teacher and public school administrator before I became highly interested and started to work in the student exchange industry.
 I decided to go full-time in this wonderful work in 1988.
 I worked for another exchange organization as Vice President and CEO before taking on the challenges of ISE as CEO in 1997.
 As a language teacher, I was always thinking of ways to bring people of the world together.
 I found the vehicle of student exchange to be the perfect way to demonstrate to foreign students the kindness and caring nature of the American people.
 I always tell people that ISE and its fellow organizations do more good than any government in bringing people of our world together.
 It is rewarding work!

-RC: We are so grateful to be a part of your Give Back initiative.
-Why did ISE choose Children Incorporated as a partner?
+RC: Why did ISE choose Children Incorporated as a partner?

 RC: This is a new charity initiative.
 Can you tell us more about why ISE started a fund for non-profits like ours?

 WB: As a non-profit, we are limited as to the projects and purchases in which ISE can be involved.
 After we finalized our new building, the Board and I discussed what else we could do to help children in need in addition to our overseas programs.
 It did not take long for our Board to realize the great needs that are out there and how we could help.
 I believe that it adds another dimension to our organization and our mission.

 RC: Can you share an example of an exchange that made a lasting impact on a person or community?

 It may be a lofty goal, but it is one that can be realized if we all pitch in together.